catrawalkar/Teacher-DepartmentForm/README.md

 Department fields: Name.

-It should have the following features
+It should have the following features:

 Create, edit, delete teacher